danilocolasso/laminas-crud/README.md

 For "make" command details, refer to the `makefile` in the application root.

+### TO DO
+- Authentication
+- Create more tests for failure cases
+- Add pagination
+- Add email notification

 <br />
 <h4 align="center">
     Made with ♡ by <a href="https://www.linkedin.com/in/danilocolasso/" target="_blank">Danilo Colasso</a>